GurjarKing/GurjarKing/README.md

 </pre>
 <strong>Daily News</strong>

-  - GetYourGuide closes $133M convertible note as travel startups continue to weather the Covid-19 storm
+  - Sinch announces Conversation API to bring together multiple messaging tools
      <hr/>

-      - *On the heels of Germany announcing another lockdown to try to contain the rapid rise in Covid-19 cases in the country, one of the hottest startups in its capital city is announcing the closing of a large convertible note to help it keep moving forward.
-GetYou…*
+      - *As communicating with customers across the world grows ever more challenging due to multiple channels, tools and networking providers, companies are looking for a way to simplify it all.
+Sinch, a company that makes communications APIs, announced a new tool th…*

-  - ByteDance launches its first gadget in a big education push
+  - LightDeck Diagnostics has $11 million for its new, high-speed, way to test for COVID-19, sepsis, and heart attack
       <hr/>

-      - *ByteDance on Thursday unveiled its first consumer hardware product, a smart light lamp with a display, that it says is part of its education technology portfolio as the Chinese internet giant continues to expand to categories beyond social video.
-The Dali sma…*
+      - *LightDeck Diagnostics, a company formed earlier this year from the merger of startups mBio and Brava Diagnostics, has raised $11 million in funding for a new high-speed COVID-19 test, according to a statement.
+The company’s novel test uses planar wave guide t…*

-  - Slingshot Aerospace raises $8 million to help it expand to new verticals beyond aerospace and defense
+  - Gwyneth Paltrow, Rebel Wilson, Darren Criss, and Baron Davis are backing an LA-based weed soda company
       <hr/>

-      - *Austin and El Segundo-based Slingshot Aerospace was born out of a realization that while there is a massive amount of information collected by observation technology aboard satellites, airplanes, drones and beyond, the analytics and turnaround of said info in…*
+      - *Celebrity investors including Gwyneth Paltrow, Rebel Wilson, Ruby Rose, Darren Criss, Baron Davis, Tove Lo, and Casey Neistat have come together to back the Los Angeles-based thc-infused drink company, Cann, the company said.
+It’s the latest in a string of de…*

-  - Trump hints at stopping "powerful" big tech in latest 'get out the vote' tweet
+  - Microsoft now lets you bring your own data types to Excel
       <hr/>

-      - *If there was any doubt that yesterday’s flogging of big tech CEOs by Senate republicans was anything other than an electioneering stunt, president Trump has thumped the point home by tweeting a video message to voters in which he bashes “big tech” as (maybe) …*
+      - *Over the course of the last few years, Microsoft started adding the concept of ‘data types’ to Excel, that is, the ability to pull in geography and real-time stock data from the cloud, for example.
+Thanks to its partnership with Wolfram, Excel now features ov…*

-  - Upgrade adds rewards program to its credit card
+  - GetYourGuide closes $133M convertible note as travel startups continue to weather the Covid-19 storm
       <hr/>

-       - *Fintech startup Upgrade has been quite successful with its two flagship products — a low-cost credit card and personal loans.
-The company is making its credit card more attractive by adding rewards.
-Upgrade Card consumers will earn 1.5% cash back on all purch…*
+       - *On the heels of Germany announcing another lockdown to try to contain the rapid rise in Covid-19 cases in the country, one of the hottest startups in its capital city is announcing the closing of a large convertible note to help it keep moving forward.
+GetYou…*

 <br />